Man kills several people in Norway in bow and arrow attacks, police say | Law-Order

 Man kills several people in Norway in bow and arrow attacks, police say

-Several people were killed and others injured by a man using a bow and arrows to carry out attacks in the Norwegian town of Kogsberg on Wednesday, local police said.
+Several people were killed and others injured by a man using a bow and arrows to carry out attacks in the Norwegian town of Kongsberg on Wednesday, local police said.

-"The man has been apprehended ... from the information we now have, this person carried out these actions alone," police chief Oeyvind Aas told reporters.
-"Several people have been injured and several are dead," Aas said.
-He declined to comment on the number of casualties.

 Also Read: Burkina Faso suspends Norwegian Refugee Council's operations